-Ruth is the immediate Past President/Chairmen of the Institute of Inspection, Cleaning and Restoration Certification.
-Ruth has a B.S. degree in Textiles from the University of Tennessee and has attended most of the major cleaning and restoration industry courses.
-She shares with her students and peers the unique perspective of a small carpet cleaning business owner, retail rug store owner and carpet inspector.
-She has over 25 years experience in maintenance and restoration of carpet, rugs and upholstery.
-In addition, she is a flooring inspector and performs corrections for some of the major carpet mills.
-She has traveled throughout the US and abroad sharing her knowledge with other cleaners, inspectors and restorers.
-Ruth is an active volunteer in the cleaning, restoration and inspection industry.
-She served as the IICRC as Marketing Committee Chairman and President/Chairman of the Board of Directors for two years and is the past Chairman of the IICRC's Color Repair Committee.
+Ruth is the immediate Past President/Chairman of the Institute of Inspection, Cleaning and Restoration Certification.
+She has a B.S. degree in Textiles from the University of Tennessee and has attended most of the major cleaning and restoration industry courses.
+She shares the unique perspective of a small carpet cleaning business owner, retail rug store owner and carpet inspector with her students and peers.
+Ruth has over 25 years of experience in maintenance and restoration of carpet, rugs and upholstery.
+She is also a flooring inspector and performs corrections for major carpet mills.
+Ruth has traveled throughout the U.S. and abroad to share her knowledge with other cleaners, inspectors and restorers.
+She is an active volunteer in the industry.
+Ruth served as the IICRC Marketing Committee Chairman and President/Chairman of the Board of Directors for two years and is the past Chairman of the IICRC's Color Repair Committee.
 She is also on the IICRC Rug Cleaning Technician Committee and was one of the editors of IICRC S-100 Carpet Cleaning Standard and S-300 Upholstery Cleaning Standard.
-She was a member of the S520 Mold Remediation Standard Committee.
-Ruth also serves as Past President of the Society of Cleaning and Restoration Technicians.
+Ruth was a member of the S520 Mold Remediation Standard Committee.
+She also serves as the past President of the Society of Cleaning and Restoration Technicians.
 After fulfilling her responsibilities as President of the IICRC, Ruth was named the Director of the WoolSafe Organization in North America.

-Joey Pickett is president of Service Consultants and Joey’s Carpet Care of Lexington, KY.
+Joey Pickett is President of Service Consultants and Joey’s Carpet Care of Lexington, KY.
 With over 34 years of experienced, he is recognized by the IICRC as a Certified Master Cleaning Technician, Restorer, and Senior Inspector.
-He serves on the IICRC standard committee including as contents chapter co-chair of the S-500 water damage restoration standard, chairman of the S-300 upholstery and fine fabric cleaning standard, and has provided peer review for several other standards.
-He has served as a teacher and consultant to insurance companies.
-Joey is well known as an IICRC approved instructor, TV and radio personality, and offers presentations on a wide variety of technical, management, marketing, and inspirational topics.
-He works or has worked as an industry consultant and coach to cleaning and restoration companies, he has served as a teacher and consultant to insurance companies, Carpet and Fiber manufacturers, Consumer reporting agencies, Chemical and Equipment Manufacturers and Suppliers, the BBB, LMCCA, AMFA and several others.
+He serves on the IICRC standard committee as contents chapter co-chair of the S-500 water damage restoration standard, chairman of the S-300 upholstery and fine fabric cleaning standard.
+He has also provided peer review for several other standards.
+Joey has served as a teacher and consultant to insurance companies and is well known as an IICRC approved instructor, TV and radio personality while offering presentations on a wide variety of technical, management, marketing and inspirational topics.
+He works as an industry consultant and coach to cleaning and restoration companies and has served as a teacher and consultant to insurance companies, carpet and fiber manufacturers, consumer reporting agencies, chemical and equipment manufacturers and suppliers, the BBB, LMCCA, AMFA and several others.

-Destry is the President of TEC Pro which provides training, education and consulting to companies in the restoration/remediation industry.
+Destry is the President of TEC Pro, which provides training, education and consulting to companies in the restoration and remediation industry.
 He is also an IICRC Instructor, an IICRC Certified Master Textile Cleaner, Master Water Restorer and Master Fire and Smoke Restorer.
-He has worked in the remediation/restoration industry for 12 years as an estimator, project manager and technician and has even been a Health & Safety Director for several employers.
+He has worked in the industry for 12 years as an estimator, project manager and technician and has even been a Health & Safety Director for several employers.
 Destry still remains in the field as a consultant and trainer, which keeps him on top of the best practices, newest methods and equipment.
-Prior to this, Destry worked in the reconstruction field.
-Destry has become very familiar with the building envelope, construction practices and materials.
-Destry not only brings real world hands on training to you, but he makes it fun and interesting.
+Prior to this, he worked in the reconstruction field.
+Destry not only brings real world, hands-on training to you, but he makes it fun and interesting.

 Paul holds B.S. and M.B.A. degrees from Fairleigh Dickinson University.
 With more than 30 years of experience in underwriting, pricing and product management, he began his Property and Casualty career in 1973 at Safeco Insurance in River Edge, New Jersey.
 Since then, he has held a wide range of senior management positions overseeing Underwriting, Product Management, and Pricing functions at Middlesex Mutual Assurance, American Modern Insurance Group, and Prudential Property and Casualty.
 Since retiring in 2004, Paul has been a consultant both within and outside the Property and Casualty industry while developing and presenting various Continuing Education courses to Property and Casualty Agents.
 He is also an active contributor to publications where he addresses relevant and timely topics designed to educate the insurance buying public.